crahan/HolidayHackChallenge2020/docs/map.md

 # ASCII Map

 !!! note "Map updates"
     No matter how hard I'd try, my graphical skills would never be able to do justice to the amazing [ASCII art](https://www.asciiart.eu/) map that's already provided by the [Kringle Kiosk](./hints/h2.md).
-Without ASCII there'd be no write-up, so it's only appropriate to showcase this artistic gem!
-Two minor additions to the map are the dark hallway leading to [Santa's portrait](./easter_eggs.md#santas-portrait) and the hidden [Garden Party](./easter_eggs.md#garden-party) area near the courtyard.
+Without ASCII there'd be no write-up, so it's only appropriate to showcase this artistic gem here!
+Two minor additions to the map are the dark hallway leading to [Santa's portrait](./easter_eggs.md#santas-portrait) and the hidden [Garden Party](./easter_eggs.md#garden-party) area near the top right corner of the courtyard.

 ```
      __       _    --------------